1. Use Proxie Versions

 So the next time you have lagging issues with Premiere Pro, just try some (or all) of the methods our team recommends and experience the boost in performance for yourself!

-You’ll be amazed at what difference there is by just implementing these quick, easy, and simple methods described above.
+You’ll be amazed at the difference these quick, easy, and simple methods can make!

 I hope this article will help you unleash your true editing skills, without any lags, glitches, or crashes!